mayakraft/Panorama/readme.md

 }
 ```

-### make sure
-* to subclass ViewController:
+subclass ViewController:

 ```objective-c
 @interface ViewController : GLKViewController
 ```

+### make sure
-* prevent auto-rotation, constrain the device orientation to one direction
+* prevent landscape/portrait auto-rotation, constrain the device orientation to only one

 ## what's going on?
 Equirectangular images mapped to the inside of a sphere come out looking like the original scene.
 Camera should be at the exact center.